Six Tips that May Help Relieve Fungal Vaginal Infections

 6. Plain yogurt

-Plain yogurt is rich in live cultures and natural acids that regulate the vagina’s natural pH.
+Plain yogurt is rich in live cultures and natural acids that may help regulate the vagina’s natural pH.

-This is one of the most popular remedies against candidiasis and bacterial infections, because the good bacteria are able to prevent the negative actions that the bad microorganisms exert.
+This is one of the most popular remedies against candidiasis and bacterial infections.

 To solve this condition, we recommend consuming one portion of yogurt a day.
 You can also apply it topically to the outside areas of the vagina.